|Fishing spot / canoe launch near the Point Campground|

 - Please confirm the Alberta Fishing Regulations and be sure to carry a valid fishing license and WIN card.

-- Hiking: There are some amazing hikes in the area – Rawson Lake, Aster Lake, Northover Ridge – but they are too long for a four year old, so we hiked to Upper Kananaskis Falls instead.
-For more mature hikers, I highly recommend Rawson Lake and Rawson Ridge!
+- Hiking: There are some amazing hikes in the area – Rawson Lake & Sarrail Ridge, Aster Lake, Northover Ridge – but they are too long for a four year old, so we hiked to Upper Kananaskis Falls instead.

 - Lake time: Relaxing, wading, splashing.
 We cooked and dined by the lake our second night so we could make the most of our time there.
 So lovely!